CharleneMcKeown/learning-day/README.md

     git add .
     git commit -m 'adding my static site files'
     ```
     What you have done here is asked git to track the files and folders that are necessary to build your static site.
 You have also configured git to use your name and email, so any change you make can be traced back to you.
+This is really useful when working with other people on the same code base.

     <img src="./images/git-commit.PNG" alt="Git commit"/>